NewsAppsUMD/first-news-app-umd/docs/index.rst

 and is therefore capable of editing documents containing Python code, HTML markup and other languages without dressing them up by adding anything extra.
 Such programs are easy to find and some of the best ones are free, including those below.

-For Windows, I recommend installing `Notepad++ <http://notepad-plus-plus.org/>`_.
+For Windows, I recommend installing `Notepad++ <https://notepad-plus-plus.org/>`_.

-For Apple computers, try `Sublime Text <https://www.sublimetext.com/>`_.
+For Apple computers, try `Sublime Text <https://www.sublimetext.com/>`_ or `Atom <https://atom.io/>`_.

 In Ubuntu Linux you can stick with the pre-installed `gedit <https://help.ubuntu.com/community/gedit>`_ text editor.

 Python
 ~~~~~~

 Python is a computer programming language, like many others you may have heard of such as Ruby or PHP or Java.
 It is free and open source.
-You will need to have version 2.7 installed.
+We'll be installing Python 3 in a virtual environment, so it doesn't matter what version you have installed currently.

 For Mac
 ^^^^^^^

-If you are using Mac OSX, Python version 2.7 is probably already installed and you can test to see what version, if any, is already available by typing the following into your terminal.
+If you are using Mac OSX, Python version 2.7 is probably already installed, but we'll be using Python 3.
+To install that, we'll be using `Homebrew <https://docs.python-guide.org/starting/install3/osx/#install3-osx>`_.

+To install Python via Homebrew, you can run the following code:

 .. code-block:: bash

-    $ python -V
+    $ brew install python

 .. note::